VeraLIMS/Fundalyze/docs/overview.md

 The `scripts/` directory contains small wrappers that import the modules above and can be run directly.
 See [scripts_overview.md](scripts_overview.md) for a full description of each entry point.

 - `main.py` – interactive menu and command-line interface.
-It provides access to portfolio and group management, reporting utilities, the note manager, settings and Directus tools.
+It provides access to portfolio and group management, the note manager, settings and Directus tools.
 - `note_cli.py` – legacy entry point equivalent to running `main.py notes`.
 - `performance_profile.py` – micro-benchmark utility.